pantsel/konnect-platform-ops-demo/README.md

 | environment         | The environment to provision                           | No       | `dev`       |
 | observability_stack | The observability stack to integrate                   | No       | `grafana`   |

-## Deploy Data Planes
+## Deploy Data Plane

-After provisioning, you can deploy the Kong DPs to your local K8s:
+After provisioning, you can deploy the Kong DP to your local K8s:

 ```bash
 $ act --input control_plane_name=<cp_name> \